Blue-Bag/ansible-applyupdates/README.md

 Role Name
 =========

-A role to chek for an apply updates to servers.
+A role to check for an apply updates to servers.

 Requirements